 Is it for me?

-- RITTech is for all of today’s digital practitioner and support roles
+- If you work in the digital industry, yes.
+RITTech is for all of today’s digital practitioner and support roles.

-- What they all have in common is technical competence and professional integrity
+- What you all have in common is technical know-how and professional integrity.

 What are the requirements?

-- To register with BCS, you need to be a member at Associate (AMBCS) grade or above
+- To register as RITTech with BCS, you firstly need to be a BCS member at Associate grade or above.
+Not a member?

 This could be your line manager, department head, team leader or a senior person who has recent first-hand experience of your work and technical ability.

-We’ll ask them to review your application and verify the statements you’ve provided - so speak to them in advance to confirm they're happy to do this, and for BCS to hold their details for this purpose.
+We’ll ask them to review your application and verify the information you’ve provided - so speak to them in advance to confirm they're happy to do this and for BCS to hold their details for this purpose.

 - Continuing professional development (CPD)

-When you join the register, you make a commitment to keeping your knowledge and skills up to date.
-As a BCS member, you have access to a wide range of professional development opportunities, as well as resources and tools to help you plan and record your CPD activities.
+An important part of your registration is the commitment you make to keeping your technical skills and knowledge up to date.
+BCS membership gives you access to a wide range of professional development opportunities to help you do this, as well as resources and tools for planning and recording your CPD activities.

 Your RITTech registration is valid for three years.
-To extend your certificate after the initial three-year period, you’ll be invited to submit evidence of your continued practice in an IT role and that you're keeping your knowledge and skills up to date.
-More about revalidation (BCS login required)
+To extend your certificate after this period, you’ll be invited to submit evidence of your continued practice in a digital role and that you're keeping your knowledge and skills current.

 What does it cost?